elastic/connectors/docs/sync-rules/DROPBOX.md

 **Note**

 - `query` contains a string that matches words in the filename.
-- In case, both `file_extensions` and `file_categories` are provided, priority is given to `file_categories`.
+- If both `file_extensions` and `file_categories` are provided, priority is given to `file_categories`.

 ### Limitations

-- Content extraction is not supported for paper files with advanced sync rules enabled.
+- Content extraction is not supported for Dropbox Paper files when advanced sync rules are enabled.